rocket-pool/RPIPs/RPIPs/RPIP-onchain-pdao.md

 If the sum of voting power of votes exceeds the quorum threshold (as defined by the `proposal.quorum` parameter), the proposal SHALL be executed and its changes affected.

-To vote on a proposal, a node operator MUST call one of the following methods on `RocketProtocolPropose`:

-1. `vote(uint256 proposalID, bool support)` where `support` indicates for or against.
-2. `abstain(uint256 proposalID)` to abstain.
-3. `veto(uint256 proposalID)` to vote against and veto.

 ### Snapshotting